Waxwork (film): Plot

 Later, Roberts realizes that some of the displays look like some of the other missing people, then comes back to the museum, cuts off a piece of China's face (revealing black tissue underneath), puts it in a bag, and walks into the mummy display; the mummy throws him in the tomb with another undead mummy and a snake.
-Later, Roberts's partner sneaks into the museum, and gets his neck broken by Junior (Jack David Walker), "a tall butler" Lincoln scolds for killing the partner.
+Later, Roberts's partner sneaks into the museum, and gets his neck broken by Junior, "a tall butler" Lincoln scolds for killing the partner.

 Mark takes Sarah to the attic of his house, where he shows her an old newspaper detailing the murder of his grandfather (which was seen in the prologue); the only suspect was David Lincoln, his chief assistant, whose photograph closely resembles the museum owner.
-The two then consult the wheelchair user Sir Wilfred (Patrick Macnee), a friend of Mark's grandfather, who explains how he and Mark's grandfather collected trinkets from "eighteen of the most evil people who ever lived" and that Lincoln stole the artifacts; Lincoln, having sold his soul to the Devil, wants to bring their previous owners to life by creating some wax effigies and feeding them the souls of victims, a concept taken from Haitian Vodou.
+The two then consult the wheelchair user Sir Wilfred, a friend of Mark's grandfather, who explains how he and Mark's grandfather collected trinkets from "eighteen of the most evil people who ever lived" and that Lincoln stole the artifacts; Lincoln, having sold his soul to the Devil, wants to bring their previous owners to life by creating some wax effigies and feeding them the souls of victims, a concept taken from Haitian Vodou.
 Providing all eighteen with a victim would bring about the "voodoo end of the world, when the dead shall rise and consume all things".

 On the advice of Sir Wilfred, Mark and Sarah enter the museum at night and douse it with gasoline.
-However, Sarah is lured into the display of the Marquis de Sade (J. Kenneth Campbell), and Mark is pushed into a zombie display by the museum's two butlers.
+However, Sarah is lured into the display of the Marquis de Sade, and Mark is pushed into a zombie display by the museum's two butlers.
 Mark is approached by a horde of zombies, but finds that if he does not believe in the monsters, then they do not exist and cannot harm him.
 Mark finds his way out of the display and into the Marquis de Sade display, where he rescues Sarah, while the marquis vows revenge.

 Despite Mark and Sarah's attempts to escape, Junior and Lincoln grab Mark and Sarah, pulling them out of sight as Gemma and James return.
 Gemma gets lured into the Marquis de Sade display, and James attempts to steal something from the zombie display; moments later, the bodies of James and Gemma reappear as wax figures, the displays completed with the figures and their victims reanimating as evil entities.
 Suddenly, Sir Wilfred and a huge group of armed men, along with Mark's butler Jenkins, arrive, and in the ensuing battle, several waxworks and slayers are killed, including Lincoln's butlers and Mark and Sarah's former friends, now evil.
-Jenkins consoles Mark by saying the China-vampire he killed wasn't his friend; it just looked like her.
-Mark duels with the Marquis de Sade, who is finally killed by Sarah with an axe.
+Jenkins consoles Mark by saying the China-vampire he killed was not his friend; it just looked like her.
+Mark duels with the Marquis de Sade in a sword fight, who is finally killed by Sarah with an axe.